Pompeo seeks unity against China’s assertiveness, but don’t expect an Asian NATO

 “I hope Japan and the U.S. will lead international society to achieve the Free and Open Indo-Pacific,” Motegi said as he met Pompeo, describing the U.S.-Japan alliance as “the cornerstone of peace and stability in the region” and promising continuity under new Prime Minister Yoshihide Suga.

 Pompeo described Japan’s new leader as “a powerful force for good.”
-He also met individually with his counterparts Marise Payne of Australia and Subrahmanyam Jaishankar of India, ahead of joint talks and a dinner.
+He also met individually with his counterparts Marise Payne of Australia and Subrahmanyam Jaishankar of India ahead of joint talks and a dinner.

 Beijing, conscious of encirclement, has reacted with concern and anger as the Quad democracies coordinate more closely.
 Last month, Foreign Ministry spokesman Wang Wenbin complained about “exclusive cliques” that targeted “third parties” and undermined regional peace and stability.